-It’s was the first permanent ancient capital of Japan over 1300 years ago, a time before Kyoto (Heian) and Tokyo (Edo) even existed.
-Many of the temples and places of interest have links back to that time so even if it’s just from a purely historic perspective it would be hard to say you’d experienced Japan without including at least a day here.
+It was the first permanent ancient capital of Japan over 1300 years ago, a time before Kyoto (Heian) and Tokyo (Edo) even existed.
+Many of the temples and places of interest have links back to that time so even if it’s just from a purely historical perspective it would be hard to say you’d experienced Japan without including at least a day here.

 This is the entrance gate to Todai-ji temple, one of the seven great temples of Nara.
 It was founded in 752 on the order of Emperor Shomu, it’s hard for me not to be a bit overwhelmed by the history here.

 In a practical sense, it’s an easy day trip from either Kyoto or Osaka.
 It’s located 30-40 km from either city and with the public transport system being what it is you can be there in around an hour leaving plenty of time to explore and eat your way around the city.

 This is the JR Nara train station, the entry point to the city for most visitors but there is also a Kintetsu station not far away that may be more convenient for access from where you are staying.

 Tame deer regularly follow you around the parks and streets near the temples.
 Despite the warning signs saying they may kick, bite and exhibit other poor behaviours they have been particularly cute and mild-mannered during our visits.
 Possibly that’s because we don’t feed them, while it is allowed and vendors sell deer crackers for them there’s really no need as there are green spaces full of natural deer fodder all around.

 Despite appearing to run from the deer these two were having a fabulous time patting and having quite the conversation with the local wildlife.

 Festivals are particularly special.
-During Setsubun on the 3rd February there were events happening all over town and the 3000 stone and bronze lanterns lit through the park and shrine were spectacular.
+During Setsubun on the 3rd of February, there were events happening all over town and the 3000 stone and bronze lanterns lit through the park and shrine were spectacular.
 The only other time you will see the lanterns all lit up during the year is at the Mantoro festival in August.